 The EYFS curriculum is structured around core books.
 Children in nursery and reception learn in a practical, play based environment with adult interaction to support and further develop their understanding.
 Core books are selected to allow children to become familiar with a wide variety of books and stories that can be incorporated into all areas to give meaning and purpose to their learning.

 We have a topic-based curriculum which was originally based on the International Primary Curriculum.
 Evidence has shown us this the positive benefits of a topic-based curriculum include:

 A greater level of engagement and excitement for learning from the children

-The ability to block subject specific foci within units thus allowing immersion within a subject’s content, allowing greater opportunities for knowledge to be addressed and remembered
+The ability to block subject specific foci within units thus allowing immersion within a subject’s content, allowing greater opportunities for content knowledge to be taught and remembered

 Connections between subjects allowing for a more meaningful experience for the children thus facilitating greater retention of key facts and skills

 Over time we have made the framework and units of the IPC our own by:

 Dropping parts of the learning we found less relevant and effective for our children

 Mapping the national curriculum carefully against our chosen units to ensure any gaps are addressed